Climate change in Georgia (U.S. state): Agriculture and forest resources

-"Changing the climate will have both harmful and beneficial effects on farming.
+According to the EPA "Changing the climate will have both harmful and beneficial effects on farming.
 Although hotter temperatures alone would tend to depress crop yields, higher concentrations of atmospheric carbon dioxide increase yields, and that fertilizing effect is likely to offset the harmful effects of heat on cotton, peanuts, soybeans, and wheat—if adequate water is available.
 More severe droughts, however, could cause crop failures.
-Higher temperatures are likely to reduce livestock productivity, because heat stress disrupts the animals' metabolism".
+Higher temperatures are likely to reduce livestock productivity, because heat stress disrupts the animals' metabolism."

-"Warmer temperatures and changes in rainfall are unlikely to substantially reduce forest cover in Georgia, although the composition of trees in the forests may change.
+According to the EPA "Warmer temperatures and changes in rainfall are unlikely to substantially reduce forest cover in Georgia, although the composition of trees in the forests may change.
 More droughts would reduce forest productivity, and climate change is also likely to increase the damage from insects and disease.
 But longer growing seasons and increased carbon dioxide concentrations could more than offset the losses from those factors.
 Forests cover about half of the state, with oak-pine forests common in the north, loblolly-shortleaf pine forests common in the center, and longleaf-slash pine forests common in the south.
-Changing the climate may enable oak-pine forests to become the most common forest type throughout the state".
+Changing the climate may enable oak-pine forests to become the most common forest type throughout the state."

 Coastal storms, homes, and infrastructure

-"Tropical storms and hurricanes have become more intense during the past 20 years.
+According to the EPA "Tropical storms and hurricanes have become more intense during the past 20 years.
 Although warming oceans provide energy, scientists are not sure whether the recent intensification reflects a long-term trend.
-Nevertheless, hurricane wind speeds and rainfall rates are likely to increase as the climate continues to warm".
+Nevertheless, hurricane wind speeds and rainfall rates are likely to increase as the climate continues to warm."

-"Whether or not storms become more intense, coastal homes and infrastructure will flood more often as sea level rises, because storm surges will become higher as well.
+According to the EPA "Whether or not storms become more intense, coastal homes and infrastructure will flood more often as sea level rises, because storm surges will become higher as well.
 Rising sea level is likely to increase flood insurance rates, while more frequent storms could increase the deductible for wind damage in homeowner insurance policies.
-Parts of Savannah and Brunswick are vulnerable to coastal flooding, which is likely to become more severe as sea level rises".
+Parts of Savannah and Brunswick are vulnerable to coastal flooding, which is likely to become more severe as sea level rises."